 6. What role does art play in your life?
 How does it change the way you view the world?

-Sometimes when I’m reading the news, looking what is happening in the world, how people can hurt each other or how silly they are… than I think that art is the only thing I believe.
+Sometimes when I’m reading the news, looking at what is happening in the world, how people can hurt each other or how silly they are… then I think that art is the only thing I believe.

 7. Where did you study?